-NOTE: These outputs do not source any voltage and only "pull to ground" when active.
+NOTE: These outputs do not source any voltage and only "pull to ground" when active (i.e. "ON").
 If you need voltage supplied by these outputs when they are OFF, you will need to add an appropriate pull up resistor.
 This includes the Fan Output below.